 Children observe other children or adults in play but do not become involved in the play.
 The child sits or stands within speaking distance of another child.
 Children may use this strategy to make suggestions, ask questions, learn about materials or determine how they may participate in a play experience.
 They do not enter into the play of others.

 Play is an important part of children’s learning and development.
-All these theories are focused on children’s play through: examining how the environment influences child’s play (e.g. family), how children process and problem solve during play (e.g. symbolic/dramatic play), and how children’s play happens through a series of stages (e.g. parallel play).
+All of the theories we discussed are focused on children’s play through: examining how the environment influences child’s play (e.g. family), how children process and problem solve during play (e.g. symbolic/dramatic play), and how children’s play happens through a series of stages (e.g. parallel play).

 Embed This Infographic On Your Site (copy code below)